xeago/gradblog/graduation/status-reports.md

 These reports contain a fortnightly summary of the activities and their results, according to my [performance plan — PI05](performance-plan.html#ref-PI05).

+# 2012-11-26 — Still the same…
+Integration is an ongoing effort; I am continuing the integration with consuming services.

 # 2012-11-13 — More work?
 Well, hashtag search is finished, the design looks solid and has shown to be easy to extend.
 Coming weeks I will work on integrating my work with the other services at [VideofyMe](http://www.videofy.me).